Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

 ## Install PyPDF4

 **PyPDF4** is an open-source library for manipulating PDF documents in Python.
 It has functions for extracting title, author, and other information from PDFs, splitting documents into pages, merging documents, cropping pages, encrypting and decrypting documents, and more.
-It was authored by [Cameron Laird](https://pypi.org/user/claird/) and is offered under the BSD license.
+[Cameron Laird](https://pypi.org/user/claird/) adopted the project from an earlier version by [Mathieu Fenniak](https://mathieu.fenniak.net/), and now offers it under the BSD open-source license.
 With **PyPDF4**, just two lines of code are sufficient to count the number of pages in a PDF (three if you count the line that closes the file):

 ```python
 reader = PyPDF4.PdfFileReader(open("pdfDocument", "rb"))